HERA-Team/hera-images/README.md

-Note that while the database server records this information, the [HERA Librarian] web application is the one that actually uses it, so hostnames and such need to be resolvable by the [`test-librarian-db`] container, not the database container.
+Note that while the database server records this information, the [HERA Librarian] web application is the one that actually uses it, so hostnames and such need to be resolvable by the [`test-librarian`] container, not the database container.

+On first startup the RTP database is initialized with the current schema, but left empty.

 `test-librarian`